Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{$k$-Nearest Neighbors}

-The restriction of PASC to similarity matrices restricts the usable classification algorithms.
-For this reason, we use $k$-nearest neighbor classification.
+The restriction of PASC to similarity matrices resulted in the $k$-nearest neighbor algorithm being the most straightforward to implement.
 The value of $k$ within the $k$-nearest neighbor algorithm is chosen by cross-validation.